 Googlebot HTTP Headers: Fetch with User-Agent Mobile: Smartphone

 Googlebot HTTP Headers: Fetch & Render with User-Agent Mobile: Smartphone

 Please find below some of the HTTP Headers Googlebot is sending to an HTTP server meaning real googlebot crawls with the server responses to requests.

 Googlebot HTTP Headers: Request Robots.txt file with GET method

 Googlebot HTTP Headers: If-None-Match HTTP request header used in combination with If-Modified-Since HTTP request header and the server response with 304 status code.

 Googlebot HTTP Headers: Request a CSS file with GET method

-Why knowing what HTTP Headers a crawler sends is important?
+Why knowing what HTTP Headers a crawler requests is important?

-It is important in the sense that when you say to your clients, you will crawl their sites as Googlebot crawls then you should be sure of sending the same HTTP headers as Googlebot to their servers.
-The response information and later data you collect from a server depend on what are requested in your crawlers HTTP Headers.
+It is important in the sense that when you say to your clients, you will crawl their sites as Googlebot crawls then you should be sure of requesting the same HTTP headers as Googlebot from their servers.
+The response information and later data you collect from a server depend on what you request in your crawlers HTTP Headers.